 As already commented, MIFPSK3 and LIFPSK3 have distinguished structural properties in the structure of all fixed points.
-Kripke's description of the learning process gave a characterization of MIFPSK3 independent of other fixed points.
-The analysis developed in this paper provides a characterization of LIFPSK3 that is also independent of other fixed points.
-However, while Kripke's characterization is global - the learning process yields all the truths and falsehoods of MIFPSK3 - the LIFPSK3 characterization developed here is local: the truth value determination of a given sentence takes place only on the semantic graph of the sentence.
-The characterization of LIFPSK3, and not the characterization of MIFPSK3, corresponds to the way a language user determines the truth value of a sentence.
-Starting from a given sentence, the language user tries to determine its truth value by examining its semantic graph, and not by collecting more and more true and false sentences according to the instructions for learning the language and starting from atomic sentences, hoping that his sentence will appear in one of those groups.
-Finally, in this latter way he can never determine that a sentence is undetermined: it is constantly in the "not yet" interpretation and can never switch to the "not ever" interpretation.
+Kripke's description of the learning process gave a characterisation of MIFPSK3 independent of other fixed points.
+The analysis developed in this article provides a characterisation of LIFPSK3 that is also independent of other fixed points.
+However, while Kripke's characterisation is global-the learning process yields all the truths and falsehoods of MIFPSK3-the LIFPSK3 characterisation developed here is local: the truth value determination of a given sentence takes place only on the semantic graph of the sentence.
+The characterisation of LIFPSK3 developed here, and not the Kripke's characterisation of MIFPSK3, corresponds to the way a language user determines the truth value of a sentence.
+Starting from a given sentence, the language user tries to determine its truth value by examining its semantic graph, and not by collecting more and more true and false sentences according to the instructions for learning, and hoping that the given sentence will appear in one of those groups.
+In this letter case, as it was illustrated above on the example of the Liar, the language user can never determine that a sentence is undetermined: it is constantly in the "not yet" interpretation and can never switch to the "not ever" interpretation.